KDE/digikam-doc/image_editor/transform_tools.rst

     The digiKam Liquid Rescale Tool Percentage Settings

-In this section, you can specify here your desired content-aware rescaling percentage.
 This option sets the maximum enlargement which will be performed in a single rescale step.
 When the final size is greater than this, the tool will automatically stop and restart the rescaling as many times as needed.
 You might need to reduce this value if you have large preservation masks.
 Note that in this case, the same areas will be affected over and over by the rescaling.

 The Feature Masks
 ~~~~~~~~~~~~~~~~~